WeiShaoD/neuroimage-menu/docs/source/Hippo_seg_manual/Conventions_and_Contrasts/Conventions_and_Contrasts.rst

 .. image:: figure2.png

-Figure 3.2: (A) Structures are harder to see in a T2-weighted image with default contrast.
+**Figure 3.2**: (A) Structures are harder to see in a T2-weighted image with default contrast.
 (B) Structures are clearer in a T2-weighted image when the minimum and maximum contrasts have been adjusted to 200 and 900, respectively.

 VOXEL RULES